-LABS is a longitudinal study that tracks adolescent brain development over a five-year period.
+LABS is a longitudinal study that tracks adolescent brain development over a period of up to five years.
 Our goal is to better understand the adolescent brain, and to use this knowledge to improve youth mental health.

 To achieve this goal, we need young people in our community to participate in the project.

 - Aged 12, 13, 14 or 15 years (entry age for LABS)

 - Meet criteria to undergo a magnetic resonance imaging (MRI)

 - Young people suffering from major medical illness, major neurological disorder, intellectual disability or who have sustained head injury (with loss of consciousness greater than 30 minutes) are unable to participate in the project.